-England Netball’s Commonwealth Games win in 2018 under the leadership of former Head Coach, Tracey Neville has really increased the profile of netball.
-Voted Team of the Year at the 2018 BBC Sports Personality of the Year Awards, they also won the public vote for Sporting Moment of the Year – Helen Housby’s last minute goal sealing the win and inspiring a generation.
+Since England Netball’s Commonwealth Games win in 2018 under the leadership of former Head Coach, Tracey Neville and England gaining a ranking of 3rd in the world netball in the UK.
+We have seen an increase in participants taking part in netball.
+London Pulse was voted Team of the Year at the 2018 BBC Sports Personality of the Year Awards, they also won the public vote for Sporting Moment of the Year – Helen Housby’s last minute goal sealing the win and inspiring a generation.

 We are committed to being part of the school and wider community, covering 32 London boroughs – extending our skills and experience to offer netball pathway coaching programmes, virtual camps, pathway trials, inspirational netball tours, annual corporate cup, disability and visually impaired netball, netball for the elderly and walking netball in as many parts of the city as possible.